LLC Name Search | Check LLC Name Availability

 Welcome, Future Entrepreneurs!
-If you are on this page, it means you have already decided to register an LLC for your business.
-But you are still unsure what you’re going to call it?
-You may have shortlisted a couple of names for the LLC but you’re not sure whether they’re available or not?
+If you’re on this page, it means you have made up your mind to finally form an LLC for your business.
+But you still have not zeroed on the business name.
+You may have shortlisted a couple of names for the LLC and are looking for information on how to check if they’re available or not?

 Let me help you out.
 In this guide, I’ve laid down step by step instructions on how you can check for LLC name availability for free.

-At the bottom of the post, I have also shared points you should keep in mind while choosing a name for your LLC.
+At the bottom of the post, I have also shared mjaor points which you should keep in mind while choosing a name for your LLC.

 LLC Name Search

-The first step in registering your LLC, is to check if the desired name is available for use or not.
+The first step in forming your LLC is to check if the desired name is available for use or not.

 To check for LLC name availability, you need to search through the state’s Secretary of State (SOS) database.